-Our college encourages students to develop Christ-like character through sports.
-We want to challenge them to do their best and be disciplined in action both as Christians and as athletes.
+Our college Athletics program strives to develop Christ-like character in students through sports.
+We want to challenge our athletes to do their best and be disciplined in action both as Christians and as athletes.
 The playing field becomes a great place to learn and grow into stronger Christians.
-Here in Winnipeg, there are many opportunities for recreational sports that students can join at their own initiative.